 Open the full RotoKey menu then select [Sensitivity] and [White Marker] to show the [White Marker] window.
-Select [On].
-Select the current the value, push the RotoKeyTM, rotate the key to set the echo strength number to display in white then push the key.
+Select tate the key to set the echo strength number to display in white then push the key.
 The higher the number, the stronger echo is displayed in white.
 The selected color is marked in white on the color bar.